The Patent Litigation Law Review: Nigeria

 Where both inventions serve the same industrial purpose, the Court may grant compulsory licences in respect of both patents to the patentees.

 A compulsory licence will not be granted unless the applicant satisfies the Court that he or she has asked the patentee for a contractual licence but has been unable to obtain a licence on reasonable terms and within a reasonable time, and guarantees to the Court to work the invention sufficiently to remedy the deficiencies that gave rise to its application.
-Where the Court grants the compulsory licence, it may also make an order as to the terms of the licence, including royalties.
-A compulsory licence entitles the licensee to make, sell, import the product or apply the process covered by the licence, but does not entitle the licensee to issue licences.
+Where the Court grants the compulsory licence, it may also make an order in respect of the terms of the licence, including royalties.
+A compulsory licence entitles the licensee to make, sell or import the product or apply the process covered by the licence, but does not entitle the licensee to issue licences.
 A compulsory licence is non-exclusive.

 After the grant of a compulsory licence, a patentee or licensee may apply to the Court to vary the licence where reasonable grounds exist for doing so (e.g., the patentee has granted contractual licences on more favourable terms).
 The patentee may also bring an application to cancel a compulsory licence if the licensee does not comply with the terms of the licence, or the conditions that justified the grant of the licence have ceased to exist.

-The Minister of Industry, Trade and Investment may, if satisfied that it is in the public interest to do so, authorise any person to purchase, make, exercise or vend any patented article or invention for the service of a government agency in Nigeria.32 Such authority may be granted to any person, whether or not he or she is authorised by the patentee to exploit the relevant patent.
-The Minister may grant such authority before or after the relevant patent has been granted, or before or after the doing of the acts in respect of which the authority was given.
-The grantee of such an authority is exempted from liability for infringement of the patentee's rights.
+The Minister of Industry, Trade and Investment may, if satisfied that it is in the public interest to do so, authorise any person to purchase, make, exercise or vend any patented article or invention for the service of a government agency in Nigeria.31 Such authority may be granted to any person, regardless of whether he or she is authorised by the patentee to exploit the relevant patent.
+The Minister may grant such authority before or after the relevant patent has been granted, or before or after the acts in respect of which the authority was given have been carried out.
+The grantee of such authority is exempted from liability for infringement of the patentee's rights.

-Appeals against the decisions of the Court are heard in the first instance by the Court of Appeal and finally by the Supreme Court.
-Thus, parties to patent infringement and patent invalidity actions may file an appeal as of right to the Court of Appeal, against the final decision of the Court.33 Interlocutory decisions of the Court are also appealable to the Court of Appeal either with leave or as of right.
-Appeal lies with the leave of the Court or the Court of Appeal on interlocutory decisions of the Court where the grounds of appeal involve only questions of facts or a mixture of facts and law.34
+Appeals against the decisions of the Court are heard in the first instance by the Court of Appeal and finally by the Supreme Court; thus, parties to patent infringement and patent invalidity actions may file an appeal as of right to the Court of Appeal, against the final decision of the Court.32 Interlocutory decisions of the Court are also appealable to the Court of Appeal either with leave or as of right.
+Appeal lies with the leave of the Court or the Court of Appeal on interlocutory decisions of the Court where the grounds of appeal involve only questions of facts or a mixture of facts and law.33

 The Court of Appeal generally re-examines or reviews the decisions of the Court with a view to deciding whether, on proper consideration of the facts and the applicable law, the Court arrived at a correct decision or conclusion.
 Appeals are determined on briefs of argument filed by both parties.
 Only in exceptional circumstances does the Court of Appeal consider new evidence.
 A party that seeks to introduce new evidence on appeal must satisfy the appellate court that the evidence: